-When the system has calculated that oil life has been diminished, it will indicate that an oil change is necessary.
-A CHANGE OIL light will come on.
-Change your oil as soon as possible within the next two times you stop for fuel.
-It is possible that, if you are driving under the best conditions, the oil life system may not indicate that an oil change is necessary for over a year.
+When the CHANGE OIL light comes on, it means that service is required for your vehicle.
+Have your vehicle serviced as soon as possible within the next 600 miles (1 000 km).
+It is possible that, if you are driving under the best conditions, the engine oil life system may not indicate that vehicle service is necessary for over a year.
 However, your engine oil and filter must be changed at least once a year and at this time the system must be reset.
-It is also important to check your oil regularly and keep it at the proper level.
+Your GM Goodwrench dealer has GM-trained service technicians who will perform this work using genuine GM parts and reset the system.

-If the system is ever reset accidentally, you must change your oil at 3,000 miles (5 000 km) since your last oil change.
+If the engine oil life system is ever reset accidentally, you must service your vehicle within 3,000 miles (5 000 km) since your last service.
 Remember to reset the oil life system whenever the oil is changed.
-See Engine Oil on page 5-15 for information on resetting the system.
+See Engine Oil on page 5-15 for information on the Engine Oil Life System and resetting the system.